Hawaii Security Camera Laws: Residential and Business Surveillance Rules

 Residential Security Cameras

-Do not aim cameras into neighbors' private areas.
-Cameras that capture the interior of a neighbor's home, their bedroom, bathroom, or other private areas could violate HRS 711-1111.
+Cameras on your own property must not capture areas where neighbors have privacy expectations.
+Cameras pointed at neighbors' private areas violate HRS 711-1111.
 Incidental capture of a neighbor's yard or driveway from your property is generally acceptable, but deliberately pointing a camera into their private spaces is not.

 Doorbell Cameras

-- The camera should primarily capture your own property and public areas like sidewalks
+- Your own property and public areas like sidewalks

 - Audio recording through doorbell cameras follows one-party consent rules for conversations you participate in